-You’ll be spoiled for choice with Vietnamese cuisine over your 10 days in Vietnam.
+Traditional food in Vietnam really will have you spoiled for choice.
 That said, bun cha has to one of our favourite types of local fare.
 Essentially it’s a heavenly beef broth with grilled pork and white noodles, alongside a dipping sauce and sometimes some greens.
 Bun Cha 145 is the coolest place to eat it, located smack bag in the middle of District One – the ‘backpacking street’.
 Still not full after your bun cha?
 We recommend the bananas in green rice tempura for a sweet local dessert.

 Ben Thanh Market

 When we were last in Saigon this market was closed for renovation, and we were very sorry to miss it!
 The market is the largest in the city and worth a wander around to see uniquely Vietnamese sights.
 You can buy local food, textiles, crafts and souvenirs.
 Our recommendation?
 Try egg coffee there!
 It’s famous in Vietnam and the market is known for serving it up by the glassful.

 See the city from a different angle by ending the day with a sunset cruise on the river.
 You can either do this on one of the highly-rated tour boats or, if on a budget, do the public boat for a bargain-basement price.

 For the latter, walk down to the Bach Dang pier – the boat starts near the statue of Tran Hung Dao.
 It travels about 10 km from District 1 to 9, and takes 45 minutes.
 You’ll see key sights from the city, including Landmark 81, the tallest building in Vietnam.
 It costs about 15, 000 VND (0.50 GBP/0.65 USD) and you will need to return via taxi, at a cost of approx. 400, 000 VND (13.40 GBP/17.25 USD).